 Design & Technology students have to know how to build strong structures that will actually function in the real world.
-This involves a knowledge of common strategies for strengthening joints through the use of triangular trusses, bracing, ribs, flanges, and so on.
+This involves a knowledge of strategies for strengthening joints through the use of triangular trusses, bracing, ribs, flanges, and so on.
 This article summarises this content and provides sample examination questions to help students revise this material.

 STRENGTHENING METHODS